 - If you’re not hosting a party, make the shortcakes and freeze any leftovers for later.

-While you’re enjoying fresh, seasonal berries I highly recommend this easy-to-make and incredibly delicious Fresh Strawberry Pie with Rosé Wine Glaze.
+While you’re enjoying fresh, seasonal berries I highly recommend this easy-to-make and incredibly delicious Fresh Strawberry Pie with Rosé Wine Glaze and this lighter than air Fresh Strawberry Mousse.

 If you love this recipe as much as I do, please consider leaving a 5-star review.